Declaro

 • Design for a team.
 Setting up documentation and a clear design systems means that hand-overs are smooth, giving developers the tools they need to start implementation.

-• Focus on the problem.
-At the end of the day, it is your users' pains that you will be solving, so keeping that front of mind is important.
-It is easy to lose sight of this when you're bogged down in the details.
+• Focus on solving the problems.
+It's easy to lose sight of this when bogged down in the details.

 • Don't worry too much about the details.
-Earlier in the project I made the mistake of worrying about the look of the UI.
-Taking a step back and reassessing the user flows helped me to reprioritise the UX.
+Taking a step back and reassess the userflows helped to reprioritise the UX.

 Final design Trips in the Cloud